sikessle/alksa/ALKSA/FeatureList.md

 ## Subqueries

 * Classified as part of each statement, i.e. in SELECT <subquery> FROM .. the subquery is treated as a column.
+Therefore the subquery itself must be exactly the same, no variations allowed.